-With the exception of the Carol Service, which takes place at Benenden Church, virtually all other services are held in the school’s Chapel.
+With the exception of the Carol Service, which takes place at Benenden Church, virtually all our other services are held in the school’s Chapel.

 Music plays a prominent part in the life of the Chapel.
 We love to sing together, have an exceptional Chapel Choir and enjoy the beauty of hearing the children singing solos or playing instrumental pieces.
-The children in Year 8 all read in Chapel at least once during the Academic year.
+The children in Year 8 all read in Chapel at least once during the academic year.